MachineLearningLifeScience/hdbo_benchmark/readme.md

 This branch is for the source of the website.

-The "rendered" or "hosted" website is in the `gh-pages` branch which.
-Do not confuse the two.
+The "rendered" or "hosted" website is in the `gh-pages` branch which is generated from this source (see under Simple Deployment below).
+Do not confuse the two branches.

 ### How to run this: